joneskm/nvim-config/README.md

 24. Move cursor to the top/bottom: H L
 25. Open a file for editing: :e filename
 26. Expand/shrink file explorer: <C-Right <C-Left>>
+27. Copy full path of the current buffer to the system clipboard: <leader> cp